reyespinr/discord-bot-template/README.md

 ```

 Here, you can also modify the words that will trigger your bot.
-The file `quotes.txt` is the file the bot reads when searching for a response.
+The file `quotes.txt` is what the bot reads when searching for a response.
 Modify file this accordingly.

 ## Finally, run your discord bot:
 ```shell